Revealed: Premier League player with most touches, crosses, blocks... and most shots hitting woodwork

 Most efforts hitting the woodwork

-When a player hits the woodwork with a shot, unlucky in the first word that comes to mind, but when it becomes a habit, is there a technical problem there?
+When a player hits the woodwork with a shot, unlucky is the first word that comes to mind, but when it becomes a habit, is there a technical problem there?

 Amid Ruben Amorim's struggles at Old Trafford this year, his star man Bruno Fernandes actually tops this list with four efforts hitting the post or crossbar, one more than Cody Gakpo and Enzo Fernández on three.